mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/certificates/README.md

 cat mongodb-private.key mongodb-cert.crt > mongodb.pem
 ```

-This command concatenates the private key and the certificate into a single file called `mongodb.pem`, which MongoDB requires for its `net.tls.certificateKeyFile` configuration.
+This command concatenates the private key and the certificate into a single file called `mongodb.pem`.

-This `mongodb.pem` file is what is being referenced in the MongoDB configuration:
+The `mongodb.pem` file is what is being referenced for the `net.tls.certificateKeyFile` option in the MongoDB configuration:

 ```yaml
 net: